elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 ### Request Identity [_request_identity]

-You can configure this plugin to present authentication credentials to {{es}} in one of several ways:
+You can configure this plugin to present authentication credentials to Elasticsearch in one of several ways:

 * ApiKey: (see [`api_key`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-api_key))
 * Cloud Auth: (see [`cloud_auth`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-cloud_auth))